KnapsackPro/docs.knapsackpro.com/docusaurus/docs/ruby/reference.md

 ## `KNAPSACK_PRO_CI_NODE_RETRY_COUNT`

-Retry count of the current CI node in case of a single node/job retry.
+A retry count of the current CI node in case of a single node/job retry.

-On Buildkite, Knapsack Pro reads `BUILDKITE_RETRY_COUNT` from the environment, so you don't have to worry about this.
+There is no need to set this for the following CI providers that are supported out of the box:

+* GitHub Actions
+* Buildkite

+For other CI provider:

 If you use `KNAPSACK_PRO_FIXED_QUEUE_SPLIT=true` or `KNAPSACK_PRO_FIXED_TEST_SUITE_SPLIT=true`, you need to set `KNAPSACK_PRO_CI_NODE_RETRY_COUNT=1` when retrying a single node to disable Fallback Mode.
 Otherwise, the CI node would use a different (fallback) split and run a different subset of tests.
 Alternatively, disable Fallback Mode completely with `KNAPSACK_PRO_FALLBACK_MODE_ENABLED=false`.

-Default: `0` (or `BUILDKITE_RETRY_COUNT` on Buildkite)
+Default: `0`

 Available: